 This is how you capture new leads effectively.
 Content upgrades get you there.

 What you are trying to do is create something around your product or service that acts as a bonus for your customers.
 They are like magnetic leads that help in securing more email addresses thereby increasing your subscriber list.
 To simplify this for you, see the below picture from LeadPages:

-Here, LeadPages is tempting visitors by giving away a transcript but only if the visitor provides an email address.To take advantage of content upgrades, all you need is the appropriate type of content freebies to… Click To Tweet
+Here, LeadPages is tempting visitors by giving away a transcript but only if the visitor provides an email address.To take advantage of content upgrades, all you need is the appropriate type of content freebies to accompany your web pages or blog posts.
+Click To Tweet